APO-Cefaclor Oral Suspension

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

-Do not take a double dose to make up for missed doses.
+Do not take a double dose to make up for a dose that you missed.
 This may increase the chance of unwanted side effects.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.